 It is imperative for landlords to understand filing a legal document for eviction is the only way to complete the process.
 Illegal eviction or indulging in harassment can go against them.
 Violations like raising the rent and cutting off essential supplies after the eviction notice is issued are illegal acts of harassment.

 Tenants are given a three-day notice to attend the eviction hearing.
 In case the period lapses, a court postpones proceedings.
 Notices issued by mail or posted on the door can be disputed by a tenant with the help of a lawyer.

-Further reading at https://www.ezlandlordforms.com/articles/educational/4/move-out-and-eviction/ provides adequate information on related eviction conditions.
+Further reading at www.ezlandlordforms.com/articles which provides adequate information on related eviction conditions.

 On winning a case, the sheriff takes over.
 A tenant has a few days to vacate the premises.
 Court orders clearly specify the period before which a tenant has to move out.

 The landlord does not take over until the sheriff ensures the tenant's property is completely removed.
 If forced entry persists, the tenant’s possessions are removed and arranged close to the street.